orizens/orizens.com/src/pages/blog/2015-12-18-3-more-steps-to-prepare-your-angular-1-code-to-angular-2.md

 	@Output() play = new EventEmitter();
 }</pre>

-If you have the time of diving into <a href="https://angular.io/docs/ts/latest/index.html" target="_blank">Angular (+2) docs</a>, read articles and tutorials and want to try the syntax on your AngularJS code &#8211; ng-forward is an excellent choice.
+If you have the time of diving into <a href="https://angular.io/docs/ts/latest/index.html" target="_blank">Angular (+2) docs</a>, read articles and tutorials and want to try the syntax on your AngularJS code - ng-forward is an excellent choice.

 Some of the benefits are code organization and easier migration to Angular (+2).
 You also get to play with the syntax and experience immediate results.

 ## Final Thoughts

-With Angular (+2) already in beta version, I believe it&#8217;s time to move on.
+With Angular (+2) already in beta version, I believe it's time to move on.
 I also believe in sticking into standards and best practices with it.

 Using Ecmascript 2015 should become the first step with any javascript development today, and regardless of the framework you use for developing apps, eventually, writing with standards in mind will allow to experiment with frameworks more easily.

-This means that while using Angular (+2) syntax, you should always remember that its syntax should wrap vanilla ecmascript code rather than tiding the code to the framework&#8217;s features.
+This means that while using Angular (+2) syntax, you should always remember that its syntax should wrap vanilla ecmascript code rather than tiding the code to the framework's features.
 You should be thinking how you can implement good and solid code architecture to a component or a service, and then allow to wrap it with any framework of choice.
 This is a challenging task, however it should benefit to the long term.